 This is not me complaining–I know I am blessed.
 This is me observing that moms have a hard time defining boundaries.

 I know I do.
 And I’ve talked to enough mom friends to know that I’m not alone.

-Moms need yoga, so we can finally accept that taking care of ourselves is not selfish…it’s actually the most selfless thing we can do.
+This is why I am such a huge proponent of yoga for moms.
+It helps us accept that taking care of ourselves is not selfish…it’s actually the most selfless thing we can do.